talo/hackathon-go-brrr/README.md

 A template repository for the inaugural QDX hackathon at the University of Melbourne!

 ## Objective
 Make the fastest possible neural network implementation.
 We will be focused only on *inference* (you do not need to train the neural network).
-We have provided a weights.csv file, and a test dataset (under `data_set`).
+We have provided a `weights_and_biases.txt` file, and a test dataset (under `tensors`).
+We have encoded each of our test files as a 225 1-D tensor so you can pass them directly to the input layer of your neural network.
+The filename of each input tensor is the label of the underlying image.

+The underlying images are saved in `bitmaps`.
 The test dataset is a collection of bitmaps of letters.
 To read more about bitmaps, see [here](https://en.wikipedia.org/wiki/Bitmap).

 The weights (and biases) file encodes a neural network that has been trained to classify these letters with an accuracy of 100%.

 The architecture is summarised below.
 You only need to implement the forward ("inference") pass of the neural network.

-## Your task
-1. Read the `weights.csv` file.
-2. Perform inference to classify each of the bitmaps within the `data_set` directory.
-Please note that the images themselves are provided as a convenience; your classification should be performed directly from the bitmaps.
-3. Write the results to the `results.csv` file, which should be structued like so.

-    ```csv
-    image_number, guess
-    1, A
-    2, B
-    3, F
-    4, J
-    ```
-    We will be using an automatic grader for these results, so please ensure that your neural network implementation looks at it exactly.
+But you need to implement it very peformantly!

 ## Background on neural networks